Since 2009, the Goverment has introduced a

 Seller Stamp Duty (SSD) was imposed onto sellers who bought and

 sold the property within a short holding period.
-From 13 January 2011, the current rates for
+The current rates for residential property

 4. Finally, for the EC Developer as

 The maximum strata title floor area of new EC will be limited to 160 square

 · Sales of new dual key EC units will be